mabyre/MauiAppToolkit/README.md

 FlyoutItem means you have a main menu.

-## Storage and Save File
+## Storage and Save Files

-This is the tuff subject when you deploy on multiple platforms.
+This is the tuff subject when you deploy on multiple platforms because you deal with each FileSystems.

-FileSystem.Current.CacheDirectory :
+FileSystem.Current.CacheDirectory:

-/data/user/0/com.companyname.mauiapptoolkit/cache
+**/data/user/0/com.companyname.mauiapptoolkit/cache**

-FileSystem.Current.AppDataDirectory
+FileSystem.Current.AppDataDirectory:

-/data/user/0/com.companyname.mauiapptoolkit/files
+**/data/user/0/com.companyname.mauiapptoolkit/files**

 Here is the path to a file ridden from OneDrive:

-/storage/emulated/0/Android/data/com.companyname.mauiapptoolkit/cache
+**/storage/emulated/0/Android/data/com.companyname.mauiapptoolkit/cache
-/2203693cc04e0be7f4f024d5f9499e13/92c9d622ed3d489a8a37b988f0c003c1/file.xxx
+/2203693cc04e0be7f4f024d5f9499e13/92c9d622ed3d489a8a37b988f0c003c1/file.xxx**

 Has we can see when you read a file from OneDrive, or other clouds, the file is stored in cache directory.
-Therefor it's not usefull to save the file, user will not find it.
+Therefor it's not usefull to save the file in this place, user will not be able find it.
-So the application will save the file in "application user's accessible directory".
+So the application will save the file in **"application user's accessible directory"**.

 ## Integration of SpeechToText module